cosc2336-ds-alg/assg08/README.md

 Then you should also add in the overloaded `operator>>()` as we did before.
 It should be a simple method that simply calls your `insertBack()` to do the actual work.
-The second set of test cases in the `assg-tests-LList.cpp` file tests the overloaded append operator and the constructors for your `LList` class.
+The second set of test cases in the `test-LList.cpp` file tests the overloaded append operator and the constructors for your `LList` class.

 Once you are satisfied with your code, commit your changes and push them